fl4viooliveira/find-your-movie/README.md

     <li>
     Once the user searches for a movie the page will display:
 	   <ul>
-		<li> the information for that movie
+		<li> The information for that movie
 		<img src="./Images/PosterInformation.png" style="margin-top: 20px; margin-bottom:30px"></li>
-		<li> the trailer
+		<li> The trailer
 		<img src="./Images/YoutubeTrailer.png" style="margin-top: 20px; margin-bottom:30px"></li>
-		<li> the top 5 albums from ITunes
+		<li> The top 5 albums from ITunes
 	    	<img src="./Images/ITunesPlaylist.png" style="margin-top: 20px; margin-bottom:30px"></li>
 	    </ul>
 	</li>
     <li>
-    Once the user clickes the "new search" button, the webpage will disply the past searched movies in the carousel below the search bar
+    Once the user clickes the "new search" button, the webpage will disply the past searched movies in the carousel below the search bar.
 	<img src="./Images/history.jpg" style="margin-top: 20px; margin-bottom:30px"></li>
 	<li>With each new search, the past movie information will be removed and the new movie information shown.
-The past movie will then be added to the past movies carousel.</li>
+The last movie will be added to the past movies carousel.</li>
     <li> If the user inputs a string which does not correspond with a movie, then the below warning will appear.
 	<img src="./Images/Warning.png" style="margins: 50px">
 	</li>